Alaska Republicans vote overwhelmingly for Trump in presidential preference poll

 The poll was administered by volunteers with the Alaska Republican Party, with no involvement from the Alaska Division of Elections.
 Alaska Democrats will select their preferred presidential candidate on April 13.

-The Alaska Republican Party last held a presidential preference poll in 2016, when U.S. Sen. Ted Cruz won, coming in ahead of Trump.

-The difference between Tuesday's poll and Alaska elections administered by state officials left many voters confused.
+The difference between Tuesday's poll and elections administered by state officials left many voters confused.
 Steve Kreinbrink arrived at the Jewel Lake Community Church of the Nazarene shortly after 5 p.m., after first stopping at two other locations where he had thought voting would take place.
-At the school where he typically votes in state elections, he was directed to the library.
-From the library, he was directed to the church.

 Loren Leman, a former lieutenant governor who previously oversaw Alaska elections, was one of a dozen Republican volunteers staffing the Jewel Lake voting location.
 He said he had to explain to several voters the difference between state-run elections and the party-run poll, including the reduced voting hours and limited voting locations.